John Kun Park...

 A Korean-American Tenor from Los Angeles, CA, John has been describe as “a promising, rich dramatic voice,” “that floats his high notes with ease and emotional fervor.

-In the summer of 2022, John will be joining Chautauqua Opera’s summer season where he will be covering the role of Mario Cavaradossi in Puccini’s Tosca, and singing the role of John Adams in Gertrude Stein & Virgil Thompson’s The Mother of us All.
+John began 2022 with the Los Angeles Philharmonic covering the role of Florestan in Beethoven’s Fidelio for their collaboration with Deaf West Theatre.
+Then John joined the Chautauqua Opera’s summer season where he covered the role of Mario Cavaradossi in Puccini’s Tosca, and sang the role of John Adams in Gertrude Stein & Virgil Thompson’s The Mother of us All.

 The 2021 season began digitally for John, with being placed as a semi-finalist for the Cardiff Singer of the World Competition.
 He also participated in the Annapolis Opera Vocal Competition, where he was placed as a finalist and received an Encouragement Award.
 John's postponed contract with Des Moines Metro Opera was fulfilled and spent the summer performing in their summer season where he covered both Adolfo Pirelli and Beadle Bamford in Sondheim's Sweeney Todd.
 In October, John joined the Los Angeles Philharmonic to workshop Beethoven's Fidelio in collaboration with Deaf West Theater, and will be returning to workshop the role of Florestan in March 2022.